 As youth work is funded from the local government budget, local municipalities support hobby education outside the formal education system and in schools, youth centres, youth projects, youth associations and other forms of youth work.
-There is at least one youth work agency administered by city and rural municipality, which means that youth work agencies are spread around the country.78 In many municipalities, open youth centres are central institutions for carrying out youth work.
+There is at least one youth work agency administered by city and rural municipality, which means that youth work agencies are spread around the country.
+In many municipalities, open youth centres are central institutions for carrying out youth work.
 Youth centres are managed either by local government directly or by a private organisation that has been contracted by the municipality to provide youth work services.
 Local governments often delegate their youth work duties to the third sector by outsourcing certain services, if possible.
-The majority of private organisations in the field of youth and youth work get most of their finances from local government.79 There is especially complex symbiosis of formal and non-formal youth work at the local level and it is difficult to distinguish between the municipalities that the third sector youth work associations use the rooms of the youth centre, which are actually owned by the municipality, and the municipality has delegated
+The majority of private organisations in the field of youth and youth work get most of their finances from local government.
+There is especially complex symbiosis of formal and non-formal youth work at the local level and it is difficult to distinguish between the municipal bodies and third sector youth work bodies because it is common in many municipalities that the third sector youth work associations use the rooms of the youth centre, which are actually owned by the municipality, and the municipality has delegated